 - Client/server architecture

 SQLite is a relational database management system written in C programming.
 It’s not a standalone database but a library that developers can embed in their apps.
-Since it belongs to embedded databases, SQLite is the one of most widely used and deployed database engines.
+SQLite, one of the most widely used and deployed database engines, belongs to embedded databases.

 SQLite is also an open-source database based on the SQL query language that can store data in a text file on a device.
 Since it’s an in-process database library, it implements a self-contained, configuration-less, transactional SQL database engine.
 In addition, it comes bundled in mobile phones and computers as well as other apps we use on a daily basis.